ln-komandur/ESP32/Hardware_Tips/ESP32_38pin_Expansion Board.md

     - However, since the 3.3V pin is powered by the regulator on the ESP32 module, it will not read any power unless an ESP32 module is connected to the baseboard

 ### Notes on Baseboard 3.3V Power
 1. The 3.3V power on the baseboard is provided by the 3.3V regulator on the ESP32 module.
-Typically, the current drawn off this regulator **should not exceed 250mA**
+Typically, the current drawn off this regulator **should not exceed 250mA**.
+Without an ESP32 module mounted on the baseboard, there will be no 3.3V power available.
 1. **Bear in mind** that the ESP32 is a 3.3V logic level compatible only device.
 Therefore the Logic-high voltage for the signal pin will only be 3.3V irrespective of the position of this jumper